ErrorxCode/EasyInsta/README.md

   <a href="https://www.instagram.com/x__coder__x/"><img alt="Instagram - x__coder__" src="https://img.shields.io/badge/Instagram-x____coder____x-lightgrey"></a>
   <a href="#"><img alt="GitHub Repo stars" src="https://img.shields.io/github/stars/ErrorxCode/OTP-Verification-Api?style=social"></a>
   </p>
 An library through which you can use instagram programatically.
-You can say that this is a well optimize, will featured java wrapper of Instagram private API.
+You can say that this is a well optimize, will featured wrapper of instagram4j library.
 You can send direct messages, add stories, post photos, scrap profiles and can do many more things with this library.

 Disclaimer ⚠: This API is private.
 Means that instagram has not documented or allowed others to use this API.
-If you are using this API then instagram can ban your account. **Developers will not be responsible for anything happend to your account**.
+If you are using this API **harshly** then instagram may ban your account. **Developers will not be responsible for anything happend to your account**.

 ![Banner](https://i.ytimg.com/vi/jhTuFxpzevI/maxresdefault.jpg)